Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 On another night I opted for sushi and sashimi at the Ocean Terrace Sushi Bar.
 Compared to the prices for sushi and sashimi back home, the cost per item here was very reasonable.
 It was fun to sit at the bar and watch as the chefs made my sushi roll and my individual sashimi.

-This specialty dining spot did not need reservations and was hardly ever busy so it seemed like a good spot for an impromptu meal (especially on formal night).
+This specialty dining spot did not need reservations and was hardly ever very busy so it seemed like a good spot for an impromptu meal (especially on formal night).
 It was also a good location to hear the live music in the Piazza which seemed to be playing non stop.

 Gelato – Deck 5